avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * release area scenario as shapefile (in Inputs/REL); multiple features are possible -> the release area name should not contain an underscore, if so '_AF' is added

-..
-Note:: Release thickness can be specified in the shape file by adding an attribute called `thickness` or via the
-          configuration file (see :ref:`moduleCom1DFA:Model configuration`.) -> in this case you need to set the flag `useRelThFromIni` to True!
-For backwards compatibility, the attribute 'd0' also works, but we suggest to use `thickness` in new projects.

 and the following files are optional:

 * entrainment area as shapefile (in Inputs/ENT)
 * resistance area as shapefile (in Inputs/RES)
 * secondary release area as shapefile (in Inputs/SECREL)

 ..
+Note:: Release, entrainment and secondary release thickness can be specified in two different ways.
-Note:: Entrainment thickness can be specified in the shape file by adding an attribute called `thickness` or via the
-          configuration file (see :ref:`moduleCom1DFA:Model configuration`.) -> in this case you need to set the flag `useEntThFromIni` to True!
+          For one, thickness can be specified in the shape file by adding an attribute called `thickness` -> in this case you need to set the flag `thicknessFromShp` to True in the configuration file (which is the default setting).
+For backwards compatibility, the attribute 'd0' also works, but we suggest to use `thickness` in new projects.
+If this setting is chosen - ALL features in a shape file have to provide a thickness value.
+          Parameter variation can be added in the `PercentVariation` parameter in the configuration file, using ``+-percentage$numberOfSteps``.
+If you provide `+` a positive variation will be performed, if `-` is given, only a negative variation is performed, whereas if no sign is prefixed, variation will be performed in both directions in the given number of steps.
+          Secondly, the thickness can be read directly from the configuration file -> in this case you need to set the flag 'thicknessFromShp' to False and provide your desired thickness value in the respective thickness parameter (relTh, entTh or secondaryRelth).
+Regarding parameter variations, in addition to the `PercentVariation` option, the standard variation options in :ref:`configuration:Configuration`, you can also directly set e.g. `relTh = 1.$50$2`, which would result in a variation of relTh from 0.5 to 1.5m in two steps.

 Model configuration
 --------------------